hunteke/temoa/docs/source/Documentation.rst

 .. rubric:: Footnotes

-.. [#open_source_realities] The two main goals behind Temoa are transparency and recreatability, hence the AGPL license.
+.. [#open_source_realities] The two main goals behind Temoa are transparency and repeatability, hence the AGPL license.
 Unfortunately, there are some harsh realities in the current climate of EEO modeling, so this license is not a guarantee of openness.
 This documentation touches on the issues involved in the final section, :ref:`OpenSourceNote`.

-.. [#efficiency_table] The efficiency parameter is often refered to as the efficiency table, due to how it looks after even only a few entries in the Pyomo input "dot dat" file.
+.. [#efficiency_table] The efficiency parameter is often referred to as the efficiency table, due to how it looks after even only a few entries in the Pyomo input "dot dat" file.